kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/error_handling_in_machine_mode.md

 3. restores the CPU to the Protection mode specified in the mstatus' MPP field.

 All Interrupts and Exceptions are handled in Machine mode by default.
 But you can make the Supervisor Mode handle some exceptions and interrupts by using the medeleg and mideleg registers

+Mideleg register delegates interrupts.
+Medeleg delegates exceptions.